Head coach: College football

-One of the major features of head coaching in college football is the high turnover rate for jobs.
-With few exceptions (notable ones including Jimmye Laycock, Joe Paterno, John McKay, Tom Osborne, Bill Snyder, Frank Beamer, Bo Schembechler, Woody Hayes, Bobby Bowden, Darrell Royal, and LaVell Edwards) college coaches often routinely change jobs, rarely staying at a school for more than a decade.
-Some coaches have been known to leave a school and then return to the program after a period of time, with notable examples being Hall of Famers Robert Neyland and Chris Ault, who each had three stints at a single school (respectively Tennessee and Nevada).
+One of the major features of head coaching in college football is the high player turnover rate, which is how many players change teams, via the transfer portal, or getting drafted/graduating.
+It is currently averaging about 18% each season.

-Many head coaches at the college level have a paid staff and as such are more free to concentrate on the overall aspect of the team rather than dealing with the nuances of training regimens and similar activities.

-Unlike head coaches at other levels, college coaching staffs are solely responsible for the composition and development of players on the team.
-The ability to recruit and develop top players plays a major role in success at this level.
+Head coaches at the college level have a paid staff and can concentrate on the overall aspect of the team rather than dealing with the nuances of training regimens and similar activities.
+Unlike head coaches at other levels, college coaching staff are solely responsible for the roster of players on the team.
+The ability to recruit top players plays a major role in success at the college level, and is done, in most cases, by the head coach or head recruiter.

-College head coaches report to the athletic director at their respective university.

 A college coach acts as the face of a team, in a sport where the players regularly depart after a few years, compared to some coaches who have been in the same position for over a generation.
 They are often called upon to discuss off-the-field incidents such as rule infractions or player antics.
-Sometimes, the coach becomes a celebrity in his own right, such as Lou Holtz.

-In a majority of states, the head coach of a public university's football or men's basketball program is by far the highest-paid state public official, well above the salary for the state's governor.
+In a majority of states, the head coach of a public university's football or men's basketball program is the highest-paid state public official.

-At the end of the year, there are numerous college football coach of the year awards given out.
-Major annual coaching honors include the Home Depot Coach of the Year, The Liberty Mutual Coach of the Year Award, the Associated Press College Football Coach of the Year Award, and The Paul 'Bear' Bryant Award.
+Major annual coaching honours given out at the end of the year include the Home Depot Coach of the Year, the Liberty Mutual Coach of the Year Award, the Associated Press College Football Coach of the Year Award, and the Paul "Bear" Bryant Award.

 National Football League

-At the professional level, coaches may work for millions of dollars a year.
-Since they do not have to travel the country recruiting high school players, head coaches at the professional level have much more time to devote to tactics and playbooks, which are coordinated with staff paid even more than at the college level.
+At the professional level, head coaches often earn several million dollars a year, although there is considerable overlap between the salaries paid to top-earning college coaches and the range of salaries paid to head coaches in the National Football League.
+Since they do not have to travel the country recruiting high school players, head coaches at the professional level have much more time to devote to tactics and playbooks, which are coordinated with staff who are typically paid even more than at the college level.
 They typically report to the general manager.